This page contains an introduction to using Padlet for collaborative activities in your classes.

 What is Padlet?

-Padlet is a digital canvas application used for curating media and collaborative learning.
+Padlet is a digital bulletin board application used for curating media and collaborative learning.
 Students and faculty can use Padlet to collaborate, reflect, and share information by posting text messages, images, links, audio files, videos or documents.

 Getting started with Padlet